zakharova-e/clean-architecture-project-template/README.md

 #### Project name

 Use --name flag to specify the project name.
-This name will be used for golang module creation and git repository initialization.
+This name will be used for golang module creation.
 Be careful, use only accepted names.

 `go template --name "amazing-parser" `